 D. Corrections Training Committee: Commissioner Randall Liberty

-Commissioner Liberty said that he and Director Peck testified regarding LD 178 which is the Bill which would require Probations Officers to fall under the umbrella of the Maine Criminal Justice Academy.
+Commissioner Liberty said that he and Director Peck testified regarding LD 178 which is the Bill which would require Probation Officers to fall under the umbrella of the Maine Criminal Justice Academy.
 What we proposed and they accepted, was to allow all of this transition to happen by July 2025.

 Director Peck stated that MCJA Staff have agreed to hold an extra two-week MOI just for Corrections employees and to work on 42 lesson plans, with goals and objectives, that will then need to be approved by the Board.